-She has presented at regional and national conferences for MTNA, CMS, the National Association of Teachers of Singing, and the National Conference for College Wind and Percussion Instructors.
+She has presented at regional and national conferences for MTNA, CMS, the National Conference of Keyboard Pedagogy, the National Association of Teachers of Singing, and the National Conference for College Wind and Percussion Instructors.

-DMA, Collaborative Piano Performance, University of Colorado-Boulder
+DMA Collaborative Piano Performance, University of Colorado-Boulder

-M.M., Piano Performance, Central Michigan University
+M.M.
+Piano Performance, Central Michigan University

-B.M., Piano Performance, University of South Dakota
+B.M.
+Piano Performance, University of South Dakota

 Miller-Niles' research interests include Latin American and Spanish classical music, classical works by African-American and indigenous composers, and works by women composers.